 I cannot stress enough how important the theme is.
-You want to select a theme that is versatile and flexible, that is mobile-friendly, and is created by a company that will continue to develop it and keep it compatible with new versions of WordPress.
+You want to select a versatile and flexible theme that is mobile-friendly and is created by a company that will continue to develop it and keep it compatible with new versions of WordPress.
 If you choose a bad theme, you will pay for it later.
 It’s tempting to choose the cheapest one, but my advice to you is this: Do not make the theme the place where you go cheap.

 Here are a few important things to look for when shopping for a website theme:

 - Responsive Design — This means that your website will be responsive to the changes in size and resolution of the device that displays it.
 Your site will display correctly on small mobile devices, medium size tablets, and full-size screens.
 In today’s mobile world, this feature is absolutely paramount.
 If a theme doesn’t advertise itself as being responsive or mobile-ready, do not waste your time.